GMOD/jb2profile/README.md

 ### How to read results

 - igvjs - a create-react-app with igv package from npm installed
-- jbrowse-web-1.6.5 - stock
-- jbrowse-web-1.6.7 - stock
-- jbrowse-web-1.6.9 - stock
 - jbrowse-web-1.7.4 - stock
 - jb2 noserial - removes serialization across webworker which removes ability to click on features, and is just here to demonstrate the overhead of serialization
 - jb2 embedded lgv - a create-react-app with @jbrowse/react-linear-genome-view

 ## Notes